openfde/openfde-doc/docs/documentation/quick-start.md

   </tr>
 </table>

-If your device meets the above requirements, you can proceed with the following steps for a quick installation.
+- If your device meets the above requirements, you can proceed with the following steps for a quick installation.

+- <mark>If your device does not meet the requirements mentioned above, please make sure to upgrade your device first!!!</mark>

+- For **Phytium X100 kernel upgrade**, we have provided a detailed tutorial.
+Please click [here](./install-details/install-on-x100) for the installation details of OpenFDE on Phytium X100.

 ## 2. Disable Security Controls{#close-security-control}